Elk River, Minnesota: Downtown Murals

 In 1991, K.S.
 "Bud" Houlton commissioned the painting of the first downtown mural.
 The mural, depicting the former buildings on the south side of Main Street circa 1960, captured the spirit when downtown was the center of the business community.
-Mr. Houlton had a great interest in local history and created the mural as a gift to the community.
-Mr. Houlton's son, John, clearly remembers the businesses depicted in the painting.
-He stated the bakery and barber shop are still in operation today, but the business names have changed.
+Houlton had a great interest in local history and created the mural as a gift to the community.
+His son, John, clearly remembers the businesses depicted in the painting.
+He said the bakery and barbershop are still in operation today, but the business names have changed.
 The artist is Michael Russell.

-In 2001, the Three Rivers Community Theater applied for a grant to assist in providing monies towards the painting of a mural of an artistic and historical significance on the building adjacent to the River's Edge Park, located at the intersection of Main Street and Jackson Avenue.
+In 2001, the Three Rivers Community Theater applied for a grant to assist in providing monies toward the painting of a mural of artistic and historical significance on the building adjacent to the River's Edge Park, at the intersection of Main Street and Jackson Avenue.
 This effort to have a mural painted was inspired by numerous community members, business owners, and public entities interested in downtown beautification and continuing to recognize the arts community of Elk River.
-This project enhanced the social, cultural, and leisure of downtown Elk River.
 The desire was to draw attention to the Mississippi River for its beauty and solace as well as its historical significance to Elk River.
-Local artist Frank Gosiak created and painted the mural.'
+Local artist Frank Gosiak created and painted the mural.

 Whimsical Windmill

 The "Whimsical Windmill" is the art piece that was chosen in the Elk River Powered by Nature Art Contest.
 Artist Carl Zachmann from Fergus Falls created the piece in reminiscence of the windmills on farms that pump water.
-The gears and representing colors stand for the rivers, the confluence of both rivers, forest and lumber that helped build Elk River, and a reminder of the prairie that help the area's agriculture to flourish.
-The base of the windmill is designed to represent the river.
-The windmill is located on the grounds of the Elk River Library.
+The gears and colors stand for the confluence of rivers, forest, and lumber that helped build Elk River, and a reminder of the prairie that helped the area's agriculture flourish.
+The windmill's base represents the river.
+The windmill is on the grounds of the Elk River Library.

 Art

 Elk River has always been a town energized by its local artists, showcasing talented residents.
-The Elk River Area Arts Alliance, founded in 1989, is a nonprofit organization that works with area businesses, government agencies, local schools, other arts organizations, and individual artists to provide quality arts experiences for area residents.
+The Elk River Area Arts Alliance, founded in 1989, is a nonprofit organization that works with area businesses, government agencies, local schools, other arts organizations, and individual artists to provide arts experiences for area residents.
 The Arts Alliance is known for ArtSoup, Strings for Youth, and Arts in Harmony.
-They provide access to professional concerts, theater, dance, and visual arts experiences through Arts Explorations motor coach trips.
-The Arts Alliance also provides various workshops and have a family and arts center with attractive community gathering space, classrooms, studios, gallery.
-They are also able to offer professional concerts in a state-of-the-art theater at Elk River Area High School.
+It provides access to professional concerts, theater, dance, and visual arts experiences through Arts Explorations motor coach trips.
+The Arts Alliance also provides various workshops and has a family and arts center with community gathering space, classrooms, studios, and a gallery.
+It also offers professional concerts in a state-of-the-art theater at Elk River Area High School.

 Furniture and Things Community Event Center

-Completed in 2019, the Furniture and Things Community Event Center is located near the Elk River High School and offers skating to youth and adults, as well as a Spring and Fall Arts and Craft Fair, an arena walking track, and much more.
+Completed in 2019, the Furniture and Things Community Event Center is near Elk River High School and offers skating to youth and adults, as well as a Spring and Fall Arts and Craft Fair and an arena walking track.